majkinetor/au-packages/README.md

 ### Update all packages

 Run `./update_all.ps1` from the repository root.
-Edit this file to change update options.
-This current script has the following features:
+Edit this script to change the [AU]((https://github.com/majkinetor/au) update options.
+Currently this script has the following features:

 - Push package to Chocolatey
 Uses `$Env:api_key`